-- To utilize this, you will have to do your packet sniffing from locations that show you where the packets are getting to and where they are being lost.
-This may be from both inside and outside the firewall. - Additionally, looking at the packet data will be informative.
-If either side is allowing use of the portmapper, it is likely you will see some PORTMAP packets. - Also, you should see RPC packets passing between the ACSLS and its clients. - Finally, looking at the transport-level TCP connection will inform you of the specific ports being used on each side for the connection.
+To use this, you have to do your packet sniffing from locations that show you where the packets are getting to, and where they are being lost.
+This may be from both inside and outside of the firewall.

+- Additionally, looking at the packet data will be informative.
+If either side is allowing use of the portmapper, it is likely that you will see some PORTMAP packets. - Also, you should see RPC packets passing between the ACSLS and its clients. - Finally, looking at the transport-level TCP connection will inform you of the specific ports being used on each side for the connection.
 This is often critical information to find out where the communications are being stopped.